Ting3l/Powershell-DrinkReminder/README.md

     crit.mp3 - After ignoring the reminder a few times it will play the "critical" sound.

-    icon.ico - The icon for showing in the taskbar.
+    icon.ico OR icon.exe - The icon for showing in the taskbar.
 - Click on DrinkReminder.cmd to start

 OR